speciationgenomics/speciationgenomics.github.io/_pages/RawReadsExploration.md

 fastqc -o ./ /home/data/wgs.R2.fastq.gz
 ```

 Now, we need to download the html or all files to the local computer for visualization.
-To download files, mac and linux users can use the command `scp`, Windows users can use `FileZilla`.
-You can open the html file with any internet browser.
+To download files, mac and linux users can use the command `scp`, Windows users can use `FileZilla` [(see instructions here)](https://speciationgenomics.github.io/logging_on/).
+You can then open the html file with any internet browser.

 ### Challenging exercises for the bash wizards and those with extra time left